-- New Content: - Chart: Allows you to create a chart within the Dashboard Designer. - Crosstab: Allows you to create a crosstab within the Dashboard Designer. - Table: Allows you to create a table within the Dashboard Designer. - Text: A free-form text entry field.
+- New Content: - Chart: Allows you to create a chart using an embedded Ad Hoc editor. - Crosstab: Allows you to create a crosstab using an embedded Ad Hoc editor. - Table: Allows you to create a table using an embedded Ad Hoc editor. - Text: A free-form text entry field.
 Use free text items to add titles and instructional text to the dashboard. - Web Page.
 Any URL-addressable web content.
 The dashboard can point to web content. - Image: An image from the repository or that is accessible by a web address URL.
 For example, you might include a dashlet that displays your corporate logo.
-The logo's image file can either be in your repository or on the server of your corporate website. - Existing Content: Reports and Ad Hoc views accessible to you. - Filters: If a report you include on the dashboard is designed to use input controls or filters, you can add that capability to the dashboard.
-The server maps input controls to one or more dashlets.
-Controls can also be manually mapped to custom URL dashlets. - Title Bar: You can enable a title bar in the Dashlet Properties dialog box.
-The title bar includes the following elements: - The Dashlet name, as entered in the Dashlet properties. - Dashlet toolbar, which can contain the following:
+The logo's image file can either be in your repository or on the server of your corporate website. - Existing Content: Reports and Ad Hoc views accessible to you. - Filters: If a dashlet you include on the dashboard is designed to use input controls or filters, you can add that capability to the dashboard.
+The server maps input controls to one or more dashlets. - Title Bar: You can enable a title bar in the Dashlet Settings.
+The title bar includes the following elements: - The Dashlet name, as entered in the Dashlet Settings. - Dashlet toolbar, which can contain the following:

-Icon Name Description K M Maximize Click to open the dashlet as a larger view.

-Icon Name Description 0 Refresh Click to refresh the dashlet.
+Icon Name Description K.N Maximize Click to open the dashlet as a larger view.
+0 Refresh Click to refresh the dashlet.
+E Export Click to export the dashlet and save the output to your computer.
+See "Exporting Dashboards and Dashlets" on page 56 for more information.

-For more advanced functionality, you can access dialog boxes that let you edit the overall appearance of your dashboard, modify the functionality of your dashlets, and create mappings between your dashboard input controls and your dashlets.
+For more advanced functionality, you can access the settings panel that let you edit the overall appearance of your dashboard, modify the functionality of your dashlets, and create mappings between your dashboard input controls and your dashlets.